Illinois People Over Parking Act

-Earlier text which would have legalized the Idaho stop was removed.
+Earlier text which would have legalized stop-as-yield for bicyclists (the "Idaho stop") was removed.
 House proposals to create other taxes on entertainment and billionaires’ investments in order to fund mass transit were opposed by Governor JB Pritzker.
 The bill was passed in October 2025 due to the failure to pass a transportation funding bill earlier in the 2025 session.

 The House passed SB 2111 72-33 on October 31, 2025, followed in the same day by a 36-21 concurrence in the Senate.
-If signed by Pritzker, Illinois would become the fourth U.S. state to enact state preemptions against parking minimum mandates, following Oregon (by administrative rule), California (first by statute) and Colorado.
+It was signed into law by Pritzker on December 16, 2025, making Illinois the fourth U.S. state to enact state preemptions against parking minimum mandates, following Oregon (by administrative rule), California (first by statute) and Colorado.